 - a.
 "Authority" means the Upper Mokelumne River Watershed Authority, its employees acting within the scope of their authority, and its authorized representatives. - b.
 "Change Order" A Change Order is a written instrument used for modifying the contract with regards to the scope of Work, contract sum, and/or Contract Time.
 An approved Change Order is a Change Order signed by the Authority.
-An executed Change Order is a Change Order signed by both the Authority and the Contractor. - c.
-"Contract" means the agreement between the Authority and Contractor as memorialized in the Contract Documents.
+An executed Change Order is a Change Order signed by the Authority. - c.
+"Contract" means the agreement between the Authority and Contractor as memorialized in the

+Contract Documents.